Boothby Graffoe: Release U Win Tin (with Nick Pym): The Stand Comedy Club, Edinburgh, 2005

 I was delighted to see him back on stage at Headliners Comedy Club in May 2019.
 Effortlessly at ease with an audience who took to him immediately.
 He reached for his guitar, put the strap over his head and then threw his legs and put the guitar back on its stand.
 When eventually he did play, he created wonderful music with extremely daft but clever lyrics and then for example, running with a sketch involving him talking as though he was a cat until he ran out of ideas was absurd and brilliant.
 The audience reaction to his routine was brilliant.

-Graffoe returned for his online series Songs & Stories that I watched in January 2021.
+Graffoe returned for his online series Songs & Stories that I watched in January 2021 every Thursday on a continuing basis.
 As well as performing classic songs, he chatted to guests Marcus Brigstocke, Rich Hall, Kevin Hearn (from The group Barenaked Ladies) and Adam Hills about their music and comic careers.
-It was a joy to seem him on screen during the strange pandemic lockdown time and his enthusiasm really cheered me up.
+He also performed brilliant solo shows and it was a joy to seem him on screen during the strange pandemic lockdown time where his enthusiasm really cheered me up.

-Graffoe is a supreme entertainer who is a wonderful comedian and it is always a great pleasure to see a unique talent on stage.
-He has always made me laugh out loud with his particular style of musical comedy.
+Graffoe is a supreme entertainer who is a wonderful comedian, and it is always a great pleasure to see a unique talent on stage and online.
+He has always made me laugh out loud with his style of musical comedy.